Dr. Hounjet is a first-year resident in the Department of Neurosurgery at the University of British Columbia.

 In graduate school, Alex studied the relationship between head impact exposure and neurological function in football players.
 He was a recipient of the CIHR Frederick Banting and Charles Best Canada Graduate Scholarship.
 During medical school, he received the George W. Leroux Memorial Scholarship and Florence E. Heighway Summer Research Award.
 He received multiple scholarships from the American Academy of Neurology and won Top Breakthrough Abstract at the Canadian Stroke Congress for his research regarding cognition and quality of life following stroke.

-Alex is interested in politics, and was involved in political advocacy prior to medical school.
-He previously played competitive soccer and now spends his free time skiing, golfing and cycling.
+Alex previously played competitive soccer but now spends his free cycling and skiing.
 He also enjoys travelling, especially to surfing locales.

 Dr. Rizzuto earned his MD from the University of British Columbia after completing a BSc.
 (Hons) in Kinesiology with a minor in Chemical Biology at McMaster University.